Lakeview council meets, gets look at proposed new village building

 SHARE NOW

 The Lakeview Village Council got its first look at the architectural drawings of the new village building in its meeting Monday night.
-The drawings, provided by Beasley Architecture and Design, were given to Village Administrator Dave Scott so he could provide more information about drain elevation in the construction area.
+The drawings, provided by Beasley Architecture and Design, were given to Village Administrator Dave Scott so he could provide more information about the drain elevation in the construction area.

 Village Administrator Scott requested the council to authorize posting for an additional Water and Street Department worker.
-He said since the tornado, his department is down three employees.
+He said that since the tornado, his department is down three employees.
 The council approved the posting.

 Scott updated the council on the Midway water line replacement.
-Scott said that he expects digging for one more section of the eater system, possibly impacting US Route 33.
+Scott said that he expects digging for one more section of the water system, possibly impacting US Route 33.
 He said that there are three 100-year-old water supply mains that need to be replaced.

-Fire Chief Joe Ferryman introduced fire fighter Derek Thurman of Jackson Center to the council and asked them to approve his hiring, bringing the department to 17 firefighters.
+Fire Chief Joe Ferryman introduced firefighter Derek Thurman of Jackson Center to the council and asked them to approve his hiring, bringing the department to 17 firefighters.
 The council approved the hire.

 Last year, approximately 14 students, along with village officials, helped two village residents with landscaping and small odd jobs around their homes.
 This year, she expects to have closer to 20 students.
 Mayor Fagan-Moore talks about the program:

-Nominations are being accepted at the village offices, and the selection will be in the next few weeks.
+Nominations are being accepted at the village offices, and the selection will be made in the next few weeks.